 The Buddha Jayanthi 1956 and The Sixth Buddhist Council (sangayama) 1954-1956

-Venerable Ananda Maitreya of Sri Lanka was ordained as a novice on 2nd March 1911.
-His upasampada (higher ordination) was conducted on 14th July 1916.
-He was Mahanayaka (Head) of the Amarapura Nikaya of the Sangha in Sri Lanka, and played a prominent part at the historic sixth sangayama held in Rangoon in 1954-56.
-The Burmese government had asked the Sixth Council to produce an authorised version of the Tripitaka.
-Venerable Ananda Maitreya was the Sri Lankan representative on the final editing committee.
-He had also served as Chairman of the Council for a few weeks during the third session of the sangayama in 1956.
-The Burmese government subsequently conferred upon him the honorific title of Agga Mahapandita (‘Chief Great Scholar’).
-After his 100th birthday he received a special invitation from Burma where he received their highest religious title, Abhidhaja Maharatthagura (‘His Eminence, the Great Spiritual Teacher of the Nation’).
+The sixth Buddhist Council (sangayama) was held in Rangoon, Burma [Myanmar], under the patronage of the Burmese [Myanmar] government to coincide with Buddha Jayanthi 1956.
+Venerable Balangoda Ananda Maitreya played an important role in the sixth sangayama Buddhist Council.
+The Burmese [Myanmar] government asked that an authorised version of the Tripitaka was prepared by the Sixth Council.
+The Sri Lankan representative on the final editing committee was Venerable Ananda Maitreya.
+He also served as Chairman of the Council for a few weeks during the third session of the sangayama in 1956.
+The Burmese [Myanmar] government gave him the honorific title of Agga Mahapandita [“Chief Great Scholar”].
+After his 100th birthday He was invited to Burma [Myanmar] to receive their Burma’s [Myanmar’s] highest religious title, Abhidhaja Maharatthagura [“His Eminence, the Great Spiritual Teacher of the Nation”].